yotarok/flacenc-rs/README.md

   slower.
 Due to its experimental nature, there's no documentation on how to activate each algorithm.
 You may need to explore `flacenc::config` module or source codes for better understanding.
+- `log`: (This feature is enabled by default) Enables logging so an application program can handle the log by linking a log-handler crate (such as [`env_logger`] crate.)
+Logging is not done in a performance critical part of the code, so the computational cost due to this feature should be negligible.
 - `simd-nightly`: Activates `portable-simd` feature of a rust nightly toolchain and use real SIMD processing instead of the fake one currently used by default.